BigBIueWhale/sanwu_lasers_magnet_connector/README.md

 # Solution

-Custom order for CNC machined stainless steel part that converts the screw-on mechanism into a magnetic mechanism!
+Custom order CNC machined stainless steel parts that convert the screw-on mechanism into a magnetic mechanism!

+# Technical

 The flashlight adapter can be ordered with an [Adapter for striker](#threads).
 This adapter is super useful because it's already threaded with male and female sides.